ethansilvas/splunk-logs-and-investigations/README.md

 Throughout the previous sections I have been investigating different parts of an attack chain that started with domain credentials being dumped which resulted in host infections and data exfiltration.
 There have been a number of related malicious processes, commands, and DLLS, most notably notepad.exe and rundll32.exe.

-In this section I want to learn more about this attack and find its source.
+In this section I want to learn more about this attack and find its original method of intrusion.

 ### Find the process that created remote threads in rundll32.exe